justeat/f-dom/README.md

 Each method has 2 parameters: mandatory `selector` and optional `root`.
 If `root` parameter is not specified, search will be performed for all elements in the DOM, otherwise, search will be performed for `root` child elements.

-`first` method returns first element in the DOM for the specified selector (class or id).
+`first` method returns first element in the DOM for the specified selector.

 ```js
 const element = dom.first('.btn');